MaterializeInc/materialize/doc/user/content/get-started.md

     To cancel out of the stream, press **CTRL+C**.

-## What's next?

-That's it!
-You just created your first materialized view on top of streaming data.
-We encourage you to continue exploring the PubNub source using the supported [SQL commands](/sql/).
-Here are a few examples of other interesting patterns to try:

-{{< expand Joins >}}
+### Joins

-Joins are one of the most powerful features in SQL, but something quite hard to get right in the streaming world.
 Materialize efficiently supports [all types of SQL joins](/sql/join/#examples) under all the conditions you would expect from a traditional relational database.
+Let's enrich the PubNub stream with some reference data as an example!

-1. Create and populate a table with static, reference data:
+1. Create and populate a table with static reference data:

     ```sql
     CREATE TABLE symbols (